How long does pregnancy last in dogs?

 How can I be sure my dog is pregnant?

-Should I change her routine as pregnancy advances?
+Should I change my dog’s routine as pregnancy advances?

 As pregnancy progresses, intra-abdominal pressure increases, and so do the mother's food requirements.
 The dog usually needs to have an increased number of smaller meals rather than an increased quantity per meal.
 Let your pet decide how much physical activity she needs.
 This depends on the number of puppies and the intra-abdominal pressure she is experiencing.
 Do not over-exercise a pregnant female.
 Check for vaginal discharges and contact your veterinarian if you have any concerns.